owncloud/ocis/docs/ocis/adr/0030-user-generated-client-keys.md

 - list existing keys with display name, scope, user (but not the password - or shall we???)
 - delete a key from the list

-Within oCIS backend an authentication middleware will evaluate http authentication headers with schema basic and look up if the request is valid.
+An oCIS proxy authentication middleware will evaluate http authentication headers with schema basic and look up if the request is valid.

 #### Key generation
 The key id is a uuid.
 It will be used as ID in basic auth